helindustries/hi-embedded-build-system/README.md

 include $(MAKE_INC_PATH)/GHDLTargets.mk
 ```

-With your *Makefile* set up, you can run `make cfg-mcu` or `make cfg-fpga` to get an idea of how your build
+With your *Makefile* set up, you can run `make cfg-cpu` or `make cfg-fpga` to get an idea of how your build
 is configured and whether your build will perform as expected.
 To follow the build process in detail and
 debug issues, that arise, you can run `make VERBOSE=1` to get a detailed log of the build process.